yoohyunkim/as.180.369/README.md

 ## Grading

 Your grade in this course will consist of four components:
-- Research pitch (10%—due Mon Sep 25)
+- Research pitch (10%—due Mon Sep 23)
 - Term paper:
-    - Draft submission (25%—due Fri Oct.
-27th)
+    - Draft submission (25%—due Mon.
+Nov 4th)
-    - Final submission (25%—due Fri Dec.
-1st)
+    - Final submission (25%—due Mon.
+Nov.
+18thst)
-- Research presentation (10%—due Mon Dec 4)
+- Research presentation (10%—due Mon Dec 2)
 - Course participation (30%—assessed overall)

 The last component (“course participation”) will be assessed by your instructor and TA based on the following factors: